clicknium/clicknium-docs/doc/api/python/sap/sapelement/get_statusbar.md

         timeout: int = 30
     ) -> SapStatusBarInfo***

-Get sap status bar info.
+Get the information of the SAP status bar.

 **Parameters:**
     &emsp;**timeout**: int